teja-bandikalla/my-project/myproject.md

 consistent positive results, but I will also use my developing, researching, analytical and technical skills to help the company continually thrive and develop.
 ---
-### How would you deal with a member of your team who DISAGREED with the work you carried out as a software engineer?
+### How would you deal with a MEMBER of your team who DISAGREED with the work you carried out as a software engineer?

 - I have a lot of experience in programming and also the way I take things forward with my work, and I feel the work I produce is to a very high standard.
 Having said that, I am also aware that when I do work as part of a team, it is important to listen to other people as they may have valid contributions to make.
 On that basis, I would certainly be open to listening to why they felt the work I was carrying out could be altered or improved.
 At the end of the day, we are all working for the same organization, and if it means changing the way I do things for the benefit of the team goal, I will certainly do that.
 ---